tocco/tocco-docs/framework/architecture/businessunit/hierarchical-business-units.rst

 Hierachical business units actually do not have anything to do with the with business unit handling itself.
 It is more something built on top of the business unit.

-The read and write permissions are handled by the :java:ref:`ch.tocco.nice2.businessunit.impl.hierarchy.GenericHierarchyPolicyProcessor`.
+The read and write permissions are handled by the :abbr:`ch.tocco.nice2.businessunit.impl.hierarchy.GenericHierarchyPolicyProcessor (GenericHierarchyPolicyProcessor)`.
-This policy processor adds rules (:java:ref:`ch.tocco.nice2.security.Rule`) depending on the contributed :java:ref:`ch.tocco.nice2.businessunit.impl.hierarchy.HierarchySpecification` during the login phase.
+This policy processor adds rules (:abbr:`ch.tocco.nice2.security.Rule (Rule)`) depending on the contributed :abbr:`ch.tocco.nice2.businessunit.impl.hierarchy.HierarchySpecification (HierarchySpecification)` during the login phase.

-The rules are actually created by the handlers for the different strategies (`self`, `hierarchical`) which are provided by the :java:ref:`ch.tocco.nice2.businessunit.impl.hierarchy.strategies.HierarchyStrategyProvider`.
+The rules are actually created by the handlers for the different strategies (`self`, `hierarchical`) which are provided by the :abbr:`ch.tocco.nice2.businessunit.impl.hierarchy.strategies.HierarchyStrategyProvider (HierarchyStrategyProvider)`.

 Miscellaneous
 -------------